History of attention deficit hyperactivity disorder

 Hyperactivity has long been part of the human condition, although hyperactive behaviour has not always been seen as problematic.

 The terminology used to describe the symptoms of attention deficit hyperactivity disorder, or ADHD, has gone through many changes over history, including "minimal brain damage", "minimal brain dysfunction", "learning/behavioral disabilities" and "hyperactivity".
-In the second edition of the Diagnostic and Statistical Manual of Mental Disorders, known as DSM-II (1968), the condition was called "Hyperkinetic Reaction of Childhood".
+In the second edition of the Diagnostic and Statistical Manual of Mental Disorders, known as DSM-II (1968), the condition was called "Hyperkinetic Reaction of Childhood" (Hyperkinetic disorder).
 It was in the 1980 DSM-III that "ADD (Attention-Deficit Disorder) with or without hyperactivity" was introduced.
 In 1987 this label was further refined to "ADHD (Attention-deficit Hyperactivity Disorder)" in the DSM-III-R and subsequent editions, including the current DSM-5.

+Historical cases

+Many historical figures were much later speculated of having ADHD.
+Some, such as Matthew Smith, argue that even though it is possible to observe hyperactivity symptoms on those people, it is wrong to diagnose them with ADHD, as it is a modern construct and hyperactivity was not seen as a disorder.
+According to Smith, cases before 1957, when ADHD was first officially described, should not be counted as ADHD.
+Amongst those who has been theorized of possibly having ADHD were Thomas Edison, Oliver Cromwell, Lord Byron, Albert Einstein and Wolfgang Amadeus Mozart.